krt2311/gformWorkflow/README.md

 Google Sites Dashboards - Dashboards to monitor workflows and eroors.

+Subsheet form metrics - Dasbhoard as a subsheet within the response form for tracking metrics.

 Bulk email workflow - A tracking workflow type to create extra sheets within the responses sheet linking to dashboards to track acceptance and progress of staff initiated form campaigns.

 Contributor workflow - create email form input fields harvested into an a href get request to the web app where extra input